-Fighting for the Public in Tragic Structure Failure Accidents
+Fighting for the Public in Tragic Structure Failure Accidents in South Florida

 The infrastructure that underlies our everyday activities is typically invisible—we don’t have to think, or worry, about our roads, utilities, homes, and other basics that make our communities livable.
 Unfortunately, in some cases, this means serious structural issues go unnoticed until they lead to catastrophe.
 The slow failure of a poorly designed or built structure can culminate in a sudden collapse that injures or even kills anyone who has the misfortune to be present.
 While such incidents may seem like unexpected disasters, in most cases, they are caused by some form of negligence.